Character support

 When defining the message body in your request, both the character set and message length impact the number of SMS segments sent.
 If you use personalization (Liquid Syntax), message length can vary per recipient based on their specific data.

 The characters used also influence the encoding format.
-The API automatically detects the necessary encoding based on the content, ensuring support for SMS delivery in any language.
+The API automatically detects the required encoding based on the content, ensuring support for SMS delivery in any language.

 A single SMS message can contain up to 160 characters, provided all characters used belong to the GSM 7-bit character set.